-The sampling design of the program in the deep-set fishery is considered robust since approximately 2001-2002, but prior to that there are concerns about sampling bias and inadequate coverage.
-Prior to 2001, the geographic extent of observer coverage in the deep-set fishery was noticeably smaller than the extent of the fishery itself, but since then coverage has been much more similar to the fishery (see Appendix for 1996-2010 data not shown in Figures 2A & 2B).
-The transition from voluntary to mandatory participation, coupled with increased coverage rates and improved design of the observer program has produced a more robust and reliable dataset through time.
-Since 2004 there has been 100% observer coverage in the shallow-set sector, thus there are no sampling concerns in that fishery currently.
+The sampling design of the program in the deep-set fishery has improved markedly since approximately 2001-2002, but prior to that there are concerns about sampling bias and inadequate coverage.
+Prior to 2001, the geographic extent of observer coverage in the deep-set fishery was noticeably smaller than the extent of the fishery itself, but since then coverage has been much more similar to the fishery (see Appendix for 1996-2010 and data shown in Figures 2A & 2B).
+The transition from voluntary to mandatory participation, coupled with increased coverage rates and improved design of the observer program has produced a more reliable dataset through time.
+However, the unequal distribution of observer effort within years (different coverage rates within the year) coupled with the cluster sampling means that ignoring the data collection process can introduce unwanted bias when analyzing the observer data to quantify characteristics of the total fishery on annual basis.
+More recently the observer program has tried to maintain at least 15% coverage throughout the year to smooth out some of the variation in coverage levels.
+Furthermore, when using these data to produce standardized indices of abundance the clustered (i.e. correlated) sampling of sets and hooks could be a particular source of bias in model standard errors and confidence intervals if the sampling design is not taken into account (M. McCracken, pers. com.).
+Since 2004 there has been 100% observer coverage in the shallow-set sector, thus there are currently no sampling concerns in that fishery.

-A few instances of observer coverage exceeding 100% within a 5x5 block were identified in this analysis (see years 2002 & 2010 in Appendix).
+A few instances of observer coverage exceeding 100% within a 5x5 block were identified in this analysis.
+For example, this is apparent in observer coverage summarized in 2002 and 2010 (see Appendix).
 The two most likely explanations for this are; 1) differences in the reporting of fishing positions by captains in vessel logbooks as compared to fishery observers, causing logbook fishing effort to be mis-assigned to the 5x5 grid cells used here, or 2) failure to submit logbooks which would inflate observer coverage rates.
 Previous studies have compared observer and logbook data, revealing a low rate of non-reporting, specifically for blue shark catch, and analyses showed that the records of some captains were not as reliable as others.
 The percentage of logbook data believed to be false or inaccurate was approximately 2.6%, suggesting that most vessels met their responsibilities even without observers (Walsh et al. 2002).